 The average strike of the high-grade domain is approximately 140-150° and generally dip 45° to 65° to the south-west, with the smaller and shallower (transported and lateritic) domains dipping 5° to 10° also to the south-west.
-Cross sections through the resource model showing drilling and grades are shown in Figure 3
+Cross sections through the resource model showing drilling and grades are shown in Figures 5 - 7.

 The high and low-grade domains are split by the base of complete oxidation and the base of partial oxidation, to define oxide, transition and fresh zones.
 The portion of the base metal resource occurs in the 'fresh' zone where sulphides are present.
-For the purpose of the base metals mineral resource domain, fresh material is defined by a surface modelled by presence of sulphide in the rock.